antonrh/anydi/docs/usage/providers/annotated.md

 # Named Providers

-Sometimes, it's useful to register multiple providers for the same type.
-For example, you might want to register multiple database connections or different implementations of the same interface.
-This can be achieved by using the `Annotated` type hint with a string argument to distinguish between providers.
+Sometimes you need to register multiple providers for the same type.
+For example, you might want multiple database connections or different implementations of the same interface.
+You can do this with the `Annotated` type hint and a string name to tell providers apart.

 ## Basic Usage